MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-maintain-affinity-between-a-group-of-subscriptions-and-the-mailbox-server.md

 description: "Find out about maintaining the affinity between a group of subscriptions and the Mailbox server."
 ---

-# How to: Maintain affinity between a group of subscriptions and the Mailbox server in Exchange
+# Maintain affinity between a group of subscriptions and the Mailbox server in Exchange

 Find out about maintaining the affinity between a group of subscriptions and the Mailbox server.